Venue: Council Chamber, County Hall, The Rhadyr USK. View directions

 |

-There are changes to the way questions are asked and there are two non-examined elements.
+There are changes to the way questions are asked with e.g. two non-examined elements.
 The WJEC asserts that the content is similar to the legacy curriculum but there is no teaching about war.

 Twelve national Professional Learning events have been held to promote the new GCSE and to provide staff training.
 There will be further training in the summer term.